ctrabold/dotfiles/README.md

 I personally store only a handful apps in the dock, because I use the search feature to open apps either with the built in Spotlight or 3rd party apps like [Alfred](https://www.alfredapp.com/).

+### How do I install apps on macOS?

+This command installs the common tools I use on a regular basis:

+    brew bundle --no-lock --file=dotfiles/tag-darwin/homebrew/Brewfile

+You can omit the `--no-lock` if the ENV variable `HOMEBREW_BUNDLE_NO_LOCK` is set.

 ## Credits

 1. These files are heavily inspired by [thoughtbot, inc](http://thoughtbot.com/community).
 Thank you for your inspiring work!